-Web Real Time Communications, or "WebRTC", is a powerful new standard for real time video, audio and data communications.
+Web Real Time Communications (WebRTC) is a powerful new technology standard for real-time video, audio and data communications.

 The W3C and IETF define, implement, and support the WebRTC standard.
-Many companies (including Temasys) and individuals actively contribute to that effort.
-The vision they share for WebRTC is real time video and audio communication should "just work" in web browsers without plugins.
-That means with no Flash, no Silverlight, no Active-X controls, and no Java Applets.
+Many companies (including Temasys) and individuals (through the IETF) actively contribute to that effort.